maximeraafat/maximeraafat.github.io/_pages/banana.md

 ---

 # {{ page.title }}
 There's always a starting point.
 Well, for me it all started with bananas.
-My very first autonomous project was a banana basket (the one from below, quite obviously).
-One and a half years later I decided to qualitatively measure my progress, which you can visually devour right below.
+My very first self-made project was a banana basket (the one from below, quite obviously).
+One and a half years later I decided to qualitatively evaluate my progress with a reiteration, which you can visually devour right below.
 {:style="text-align: justify"}

 {% assign images = 'Banana1.jpg' |split: ', ' %}